Germany Country Commercial Guide

 Online Payment

-When it comes to payment, the most common methods are purchase on invoice, PayPal, direct debit and credit cards.
+When it comes to payment, the most common methods are purchase on invoice, PayPal, mobile wallets like Apple Pay and Google Pay, direct debit and credit cards.
 Many websites accept bank transfers or invoice/buy now, pay later.
 Online customers have the right to cancel orders and return goods or services within 14 days, for any reason and with no justification.
-As a result, Germany is known for its high return rate, particularly in the fashion industry, where 32 percent of products purchased were returned in 2021.
+As a result, Germany is known for its high return rate, particularly in the fashion industry, where it is estimated that 15.3 percent of products purchased were returned in 2023.

 Mobile e-Commerce